 - In the glass measuring cup, combine the milk and vinegar and let sour for 5 minutes.

 - In the stand mixer, cream the butter and sugar on medium speed for 3 minutes.

 - Add the eggs and vanilla and mix until smooth.

-- Slowly add the dry ingredients to the wet ingredients, alternating with the soured milk, and mix on low until completely combined.
+- Slowly add the dry to the wet ingredients, alternating with the soured milk, and mix on low until completely combined.

 STEP THREE – Make the Topping

 3 tablespoons ground nuts (walnuts, almonds, pecans, etc.)

 - In the small mixing bowl, combine the sugars, cinnamon, and nuts.